EwoutH/autodistill-target-model-template/README.md

 # Autodistill Target Model Template

-**⚠️ Note: Before you start building a Target Model, check out our [Available Models](https://docs.autodistill.com/#available-models) directory to see if a model is already being implemented.
+**⚠️ Note: Before you start building a Target Model, check out our [Supported Models](https://docs.autodistill.com/supported-models/) documentation to see if a model is already being implemented.
 If your desired model is being implemented, check the [Autodistill](https://github.com/autodistill/autodistill) GitHub Issues for progress.
 We encourage you to offer support to models you want to see in Autodistill if work is already being done on them.**

 This repository contains a template for use in creating a Target Model for [Autodistill](https://github.com/autodistill/autodistill).